Dave Bush

+From 2020 to 2023, Bush was the pitching coach for the Boston Red Sox.

 Early life

 Bush graduated from Conestoga High School in Berwyn, Pennsylvania and played college baseball at Wake Forest University where he was a double major in psychology and sociology.
 In 2000 and 2001, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League (CCBL), where he posted a league-leading 11 saves in 2000 with an earned run average of 0.84, and returned in 2001 to post an ERA of 0.34.
 In 2011, Bush was inducted into the CCBL Hall of Fame.

 Playing career

 Milwaukee Brewers

 On August 11, 2010, in a game against the Arizona Diamondbacks, Bush became the third player in Major League history to allow four straight home runs (Paul Foytack and Chase Wright were the others).
 Bush was touched for consecutive solo blasts by Adam LaRoche, Miguel Montero, Mark Reynolds and Stephen Drew.

 Texas Rangers

 On January 30, 2011, Bush signed a minor league contract with the Texas Rangers as their long reliever.
 He was designated for assignment on July 1, 2011.
 He was released on July 6.